-Andrew Yang Gets Unofficial Anime Opening Credits That Pits Him Against Donald Trump
+Andrew Yang Gets Unofficial Anime Opening Credits That Pit Him Against Donald Trump

 Democratic presidential candidate Andrew Yang made headlines at yesterday’s Democratic presidential debate when he announced that he would be giving 10 families $1,000 per month for one year — a pilot that mirrors his campaign’s signature proposal of a universal basic income (UBI) of $1,000 per month for every American.
-Per The Inquisitr, the campaign has both inspired other entrepreneurs to support him if he is legally not allowed — his campaign says they are — and criticized as a gimmick.
+Per The Inquisitr, the campaign has both inspired other entrepreneurs to support him if he is legally not allowed to — his campaign says they are — and also been criticized as a gimmick.

 Just a day after the debate, one Yang supporter released an unofficial anime opening that channels the massively popular show Naruto and is complete with appearances from Joe Rogan, Elon Musk, Bernie Sanders, Elizabeth Warren, Barack Obama, Jeff Bezos, and, of course, Donald Trump, who appeared to be portrayed as the biggest threat after Bezos.
 According to YouTube user Make America Think Harder — a reference to Yang’s MATH slogan — the video took three weeks to create.